 "Cannabis Business Tax" is defined as the tax due pursuant to Ordinance 2456 for engaging in cannabis business in the unincorporated area of the County.
 The Ordinance established that the initial Cannabis Business Tax base rate is 2.5% of Gross Receipts, which is due on a quarterly basis.
 This rate went into effect on January 1, 2019 and is set until June 30, 2021.

-2. Persons cultivating more than 2,500 square feet but less than or equal to 5,000 square feet of cannabis canopy shall pay a cannabis tax of no less than $2,500.00 per growing cycle.
+2. A minimum tax of $2,500.00 per growing cycle, each fiscal year, for persons cultivating more than 2,500 square feet but less than or equal to 5,000 square feet of cannabis canopy.

-2. Quarterly: Complete and submit a Quarterly Return by the due date each quarter, regardless if sales occur or not.
+2. Quarterly: Complete and submit a Cannabis Business Tax Quarterly Return by the due date each quarter, regardless if sales occur or not.
 If sales do occur, METRC data (e.g. transportation manifest) must also be submitted along with payment in full for taxes due.